Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It is part of a splendid private house dating back to the Middle Ages and a once-derelict traboule which has now been restored.

-The complex has been turned into a hotel (you can book a room here).
+The complex has been turned into a prestigious rental accommodation a which patrons rave about (you can book a suite here).
 To get a good view of the tower, head into the traboule and look up, or visit the upper floor of the Food Traboule and gaze through its glass ceiling.

-The second largest concentration of traboules in Lyon is on Croix-Rousse, a low-lying hill in Lyon which was once home to the city's silk weavers.
+The second largest concentration of Lyon underground tunnels is on Croix-Rousse, a low-lying hill in Lyon which was once home to the city's silk weavers.

 Whether the traboules were designed to fetch water from below or transport bolts of silk without wetting them from the rain doesn't matter.
-The fact is that Croix-Rousse is riddled with traboules, except unlike the flat tunnels of the Old Town, these take you to another level of the hill, in addition to opening up onto a different street.
+The fact is that Croix-Rousse is riddled with traboules, except unlike the flat tunnels in Lyon Old Town, these take you to another level of the hill, in addition to opening up onto a different street.

-The Cour des Voraces (roughly translated as the Courtyard of the Voracious), is undoubtedly the most famous of the Croix Rousse traboules, although it looks nothing like the ones you've seen in the Old Town.
+The Cour des Voraces (roughly translated as the Courtyard of the Voracious), is undoubtedly the most famous of the traboules Croix Rousse, although it looks nothing like the ones you've seen in the Old Town.

 At first sight, this is a concrete stairway.
 But it does lead from one street to another, and from one level to another.
 In fact, it has three entrances: on Place Colbert, on Montée Saint-Sébastien and on Rue Imbert-Colomès.

 It also happens to be Lyon's most famous traboule: it was the site of two notorious events.
 The first is the fabled Revolt of the Canuts, the 19th-century rebellion by silk workers, with a plaque commemorating the event on the wall of the traboule.